exchangeAuthorizationCodeWithPkce

 |

-The user’s ID token.
+The user’s newly-generated ID token.
 This is a security token that contains authentication claims about the user.
 It is represented as a JSON Web Token (JWT).

 |